KlaudiaBC/E-Commerce-Applications-Project-Pretty-Curly-Girl/README.md

 - <a href="https://www.easyagile.com/blog/how-to-write-good-user-stories-in-agile-software-development/" target="_blank">"How to Write Good User Stories in Agile Software Development"</a> by EasyAgile
 - <a href="https://www.knowledgehut.com/blog/agile/powerful-tips-for-writing-the-best-user-stories-in-scrum" target="_blank">"Powerful Tips for Writing the Best User Stories in Scrum"</a> by Knowledgehut
 - <a href="[https://www.canva.com/learn/social-media-design-trends-2022/](https://dribbble.com/tags/ecommerce_app)" target="_blank">"Ecommerce App (design inspirations)"</a> by Dribbble.com
-- <a href="https://www.google.com/amp/s/appinventiv.com/blog/ecommerce-app-features-for-startups-and-enterprises/">"Top 10 eCommerce app features for startups and enterprises"</a> by Appinventiv.com
+- <a href="https://www.google.com/amp/s/appinventiv.com/blog/ecommerce-app-features-for-startups-and-enterprises/" target="_blank">"Top 10 eCommerce app features for startups and enterprises"</a> by Appinventiv.com
-- <a href="https://mindsea.com/mobile-app-marketing/">"Mobile app marketing"</a> by Mindsea
+- <a href="https://mindsea.com/mobile-app-marketing/" target="_blank">"Mobile app marketing"</a> by Mindsea
-- <a href="https://mindster.com/mindster-blogs/ecommerce-applications/">"How e-Commerce Applications Help Your Business Grow?"</a> by Mindster
+- <a href="https://mindster.com/mindster-blogs/ecommerce-applications/" target="_blank">"How e-Commerce Applications Help Your Business Grow?"</a> by Mindster
-- <a href="https://buildfire.com/mobile-app-ecommerce-marketing-ideas/">"Mobile ecommerce marketing ideas"</a> by Buildfire
+- <a href="https://buildfire.com/mobile-app-ecommerce-marketing-ideas/" target="_blank">"Mobile ecommerce marketing ideas"</a> by Buildfire
-- <a href="https://blog.hubspot.com/marketing/ecommerce-marketing">"Everything you need to know about ecommerce marketing"</a> by HubSpot
+- <a href="https://blog.hubspot.com/marketing/ecommerce-marketing" target="_blank">"Everything you need to know about ecommerce marketing"</a> by HubSpot
-- <a href="https://www.zoho.com/inventory/sku-generator/">Sku generator</a>
+- <a href="https://www.zoho.com/inventory/sku-generator/" target="_blank">Sku generator</a>
+- <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication" target="_blank">"HTTP Authentication"</a> by MDN Web Docs
+- <a href="https://www.hostinger.com/tutorials/how-to-fix-the-401-unauthorized-error#1_Confirm_the_URL_Is_Correct" target="_blank">"401 Error: 5 Ways to Troubleshoot and Fix It"</a> by Hostinger Tutorials
-- <a href="https://www.pythonmorsels.com/breaking-long-lines-code-python/">"Breaking long lines of code in Python</a> by Python Morsels
+- <a href="https://www.pythonmorsels.com/breaking-long-lines-code-python/" target="_blank">"Breaking long lines of code in Python"</a> by Python Morsels
-- <a href="https://www.djangoproject.com/">Django documentation</a> by Django

 Media used:
 - All images of the products are coming directly from the Client: <a href="https://prettycurlygirl.store/">Pretty Curly Girl</a>